ganeshkbhat/jsextenders/README.md

-# jsutils
+# extenders
-Object, Array, Decorator, and Other Utils like Python and more for Node.js
+Array, Object, Decorator Utils like Python and more for Node.js

+### IN DEVELOPMENT - DO NOT INSTALL